-It seems simple enough: Your boss or your client tells you they read that whitepapers are a very effective marketing tool, and so they want to create a series of whitepapers.
-Forgetting for a moment that this is not a strategic approach at all, you say – no problem, we can do that.
+It seems simple enough: One of your colleagues on the sales or marketing team tells you they read that whitepapers are a very effective marketing tool, and so they want to create a series of whitepapers.
+Forgetting for a moment that this is not a strategic approach at all, you say—no problem, we can do that.

 But what did you just agree to?

 When people use the term “whitepaper” they often don’t even know what they mean.
-Very often, particularly if they’re from the sales side of the house, they mean a product sell sheet.
+Particularly if they’re from the sales side of the house, they mean a product sell sheet.
 They could also mean a case study, or even an eBook.
 Just because we use the same words doesn’t mean we’re talking about the same thing.
-And, because you’re the one who is responsible for delivering the end product, it falls to you to make sure you’re on the same page; if you deliver the wrong thing, it’s your fault.
+And, because your team is responsible for delivering the end product, it falls to you to make sure you’re on the same page; if you deliver the wrong thing, it’s your fault.

 A whitepaper is an authoritative examination of an issue, or an explanation of your organization’s philosophy on a given topic.
-There are some professionals who think a whitepaper is more product-oriented but, well, we disagree.
+Some professionals think a whitepaper is more product-oriented but we disagree.
 In our minds, that’s a brochure, which we’re not even getting into here.
 A typical length for a whitepaper is approximately 3,000 words.
 This is very arguable, but it’s a good target.
 Most importantly, it should have some research and analysis within it.